MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone-data-products.md

 ### Set expectations for data product users

-Update your data sharing contracts with service-level agreements and certifications for your data products so you to convey accurate expectations to potential users of the data product.
+Update your data sharing contracts with service-level agreements and certifications for your data products so you can convey accurate expectations to potential users of the data product.

 ### Capture lineage

 If data product B is created from data coming from data products A and D, lineage must be captured from A and D to B. Further lineage should also be captured for data product C, since it's created using data from data product B. Updated lineage should be captured in a data lineage application before every release of your data product.

 > [!NOTE]
-> Using Azure Pipelines allows you to build approval gates and invoke functions that can make sure metadata, lineage, and SLAs are registered in the correct governance service.
+> Using Azure Pipelines allows you to build approval gates and invoke functions that can ensure metadata, lineage, and SLAs are registered in the correct governance service.

 ### Define data application architecture